sanjiva/LSF-Website/team/engineers.md

 ---
 layout: page
-title: Team
-permalink: /about/team/
+permalink: /team/engineers/
 ---
-# Our team
+# Our engineers

+Code makes the world go around and our engineers are the ones who do the magic.
+Note that LSF offers short term fellowships for engineers and as such everyone has the same job title of Software Engineering Fellow.

 <table>
-    {% for person in site.team %}
+    {% for engineer in site.data.engineers %}
+        {% assign person = engineer[1] %}
         <tr>
             <td width="20%" style="vertical-align: top;">
                 <img src="{{ site.baseurl }}/{{ person.image }} " width="100%">